 After returning to Israel we continued playing Scrabble, sometimes in Hebrew and sometimes in English.
 Hebrew is a very different language than English.
 Hebrew is based on conjugations and forms to a larger degree.
 That feature of the language makes it easy to create new words according to conjugation rules, which may have not been seen before, and yet are perfectly understandable.

 One evening, we couldn't decide which language we wanted to play – so we decided to play Hebrew and English Scrabble simultaneously.
 These languages use different alphabets, so naturally, they could not be used on the same board.
 We placed a board for each language.
-We also decided that having each player play one language, and then the other on each turn would make the game, and the other players' wait, much longer.
+We also decided that having each player play one language, and then the other on each turn would make the game too slow, and the other players' wait, much longer.
 So we decided that while player A plays on the Hebrew board, player B plays the English one.
 Then when player B plays the Hebrew board, player C plays the English one.
 We kept score for each language separately, and a the end determined the winner for each language and the overall winner.

 Scrabble was invented in 1938 by an American architect called Alfred Mosher Butts.
 It was based on an existing game called Lexico.
-He names the game "Criss-Crosswords".
+He named the game "Criss-Crosswords".
 The game was a commercial failure, and eventually he sold the manufacturing rights in exchange for royalties to James Brunot in 1948.
 Brunot simplified the rules and renamed it to Scrabble.
 He fared a little better, but didn't manage to make a profit on it.

 In 1952, the president of Macy's learned the game on a vacation.
-Returning from the vacation he placed a large order Scrabble sets for Macy's.
+Returning from the vacation he placed a large order of Scrabble sets for Macy's.
 This finally made the game a commercial success, and also beyond Brunot's manufacturing capabilities.
 He sold the manufacturing rights to a larger company.
 After some acquisitions and mergers, Scrabble ended up being owned and marketed by Hasbro in the US and Canada, and by Mattel in the rest of the world.
 The rules have also evolved over time.
 More detail about the rule changes can be found on the Wikipedia entry for Scrabble.